 Own the work product.

-A big frustration for organizations is finding out they don't own what they thought they paid for.
-Unless the organization's ownership of the independent contractor's work product is clearly established in writing in the agreement, the organization has only an implied license to use the independent contractor's work product.
-And, if third party intellectual property, e.g., software, is necessary to be able to use the work product, the agreement should ensure (1) the contractor has the unencumbered right to use the intellectual property for the organization's purposes and (2) the organization has the right to continue to use the third party's intellectual property - through a broad license - even after the work is complete or the agreement has been terminated.
+A big frustration for organizations is finding out they don't own what they thought they bought.
+Unless the organization's ownership of the independent contractor's work product is clearly established in writing in the agreement, the creator (the contractor) owns the work, not the person who paid for it.
+The organization at best only has an implied license to use the independent contractor's work product.
+And, if third party intellectual property (e.g., software) is necessary to be able to use the work product, the agreement should ensure (1) the contractor has the unencumbered right to use the third party's intellectual property for the organization's purposes and (2) the organization has the right to continue to use the third party's intellectual property-through a broad license-even after the work is complete or the agreement has been terminated.

 Ensure confidential information is protected.

-The agreement should provide that the independent contractor will only use the organization's confidential information - for example, membership lists, financial data, business plans and the work product itself - for the benefit of the organization.
-The independent contractor may not disclose information to anyone other than the organization or its representatives, such as the contractor's other clients, or use the organization's information in any way that would harm the organization.
-Provisions prohibiting solicitation of the organization's members or clients also are important.
+The agreement should provide that the independent contractor will use the organization's confidential information-for example, membership lists, financial data, business plans and the work product itself only for the benefit of the organization.
+In other words, the independent contractor may not disclose information to anyone other than the organization or its representatives, such as the contractor's other clients, or use the organization's information in any way that would harm the organization.
+Provisions prohibiting solicitation of the organization's members or clients may also be important.

 Obtain performance assurances.

-The independent contractor should be willing to stand behind his product or service and warrant that the work will be done professionally and meet other applicable standards in the field, e.g., as a software provider.
-In addition, he also should warrant that the product will not infringe others' copyright or trademark rights.
+The independent contractor should be willing to stand behind his or her product or service and warrant that the work will be done professionally and meet other applicable standards in the field (e.g., as a software provider).
+In addition, he or she also should warrant that the product will not infringe others' copyright or trademark rights.

 Include indemnification.

-The independent contractor should indemnify the organization for her work and against any representations or warranties made in the agreement.
-The organization also should consider provisions explicitly limiting its liability to the independent contractor.
+The independent contractor should indemnify the organization for its work and against any representations or warranties made in the agreement.
+The organization should also consider provisions explicitly limiting its liability to the independent contractor.

 Clarify when and how the agreement terminates.

-An agreement with an independent contractor should have a specific term, and it should be clear who has the right to terminate the agreement, and under what conditions, before the term is up.
+An agreement with an independent contractor should have a specific term, and it should be clear who has the right to terminate the agreement, and under what conditions, before the term expires.

-The aforementioned list highlights the most important terms for agreements with independent contractors.
-Other typical contract provisions - notice, choice of law, assignment - also should be included to ensure the organization is well protected.
+The above list highlights the most important terms for agreements with independent contractors.
+Other typical contract provisions-notice, choice of law, assignment-also should be included to ensure the organization is well-protected.